eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 Disposing data may also cause problems, as RTI DDS leaves out the serialised key value and instead expects the reader to rely on an embedded hash of the key value.
-In the strict modes, Cyclone DDS requires a proper key value to be supplied; in the relaxed mode, it is willing to accept key hash, provided it is of a form that contains the key values in an unmangled form.
+In the strict modes, Eclipse Cyclone DDS requires a proper key value to be supplied; in the relaxed mode, it is willing to accept key hash, provided it is of a form that contains the key values in an unmangled form.